pvtl/style-guides/css/README.md

 ### Variables

-Prefer dash-cased variable names (e.g. `$my-variable`) over camelCased or snake_cased variable names.
-It is acceptable to prefix variable names that are intended to be used only within the same file with an underscore (e.g. `$_my-variable`).
+Prefer snake_cased variable names (e.g. `$my_variable`) over camelCased or dash-cased variable names.
+It is acceptable to prefix variable names that are intended to be used only within the same file with an underscore (e.g. `$_my_variable`).

 ### Mixins